Table of Contents Show

-Are you looking to learn about the leading causes of climate change?
-Each day, newspapers are flooding with unfortunate instances of global temperature rise, heat waves, natural disasters, glaciers melting, epidemics, pandemics, sea-level rise, and many more.
+Are you looking to learn about climate change?
+Each day, newspapers are flooded with unfortunate instances of global temperature rise, heat waves, natural disasters, glaciers melting, epidemics, pandemics, sea-level rise, and many more.

-Such events are consequently occurring directly or indirectly as the negative effect in the earth’s climate system is suffering from.
+Such events are consequently occurring directly or indirectly as the negative effect on the earth’s climate system is suffering.

-As it is said that, “Change is the law of the nature” climate change is a reality, which has taken place in the past, is taking place in the present, and shall take place in the future as well.
+As it is said, “Change is the law of nature” Climate change is a reality, that has taken place in the past, is taking place in the present, and shall take place in the future as well.

-But the current pace of climate change has made it a significant threat to the life on our planet and is a matter of concern for all the climate scientists and environmentalists of the world.
+However, the current pace of climate change has made it a significant threat to life on our planet and is a matter of concern for all the climate scientists and environmentalists of the world.

 How?
 Let’s know it in detail.